Andzie-M347/Andzie-M347/README.md

 I'm a dynamic Developer with over 4 years in the tech field, passionate about the intricacies of JavaScript and all things related.
 I thrive on delving into cutting-edge technologies to tackle real-world challenges.
 My expertise extends to AI, Robotics, and ML, and I bring over a year of hands-on experience with Salesforce to the table.
 Let's code the future together!

-- 🔭 I’m currently working on JavaScript, React, Redux, && NextJS
+- 🔭 I’m currently working on JavaScript, Lightning Web Components (Within Salesforce Experience Cloud), Salesforce, Design Systems & SASS.
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning the Apex language
-- 👯 I’m looking to collaborate on Frontend Tech
+- 👯 I’m looking to collaborate on Frontend Tech & Salesforce
 - 📫 How to reach me: dev@andziemabaso.co.za
 - ⚡ Fun fact: I play guitar && drums.
 I game a lot and && a huge anime fan